rajivsuting/valid-morning-8854/README.md

 # MGNREGA Employee System

-> MNREGA(The Mahatma Gandhi National Rural Employment Guarantee Act ) is a scheme by which unskilled people of rural India are guaranteed to have 100 days of paid work.
-Main objective of this project is to manage employments offered through this scheme so I tried to take it as a consideration and tried to make an application where we can manage employee of MGNREGA scheme and there will be two type of user GramPanchayat Member and employee

-> MGNREGA is an consolve based application
+>is an Indian labour law and social security measure that aims to guarantee the 'right to work'.
+This act was passed in 23 August 2005[1] under the UPA government of Prime Minister Manmohan Singh following tabling of the bill in parliament by the Minister for Rural Development Raghuvansh Prasad Singh.
+It aims to enhance livelihood security in rural areas by providing at least 100 days of wage employment in a financial year to at least one member of every household whose adult members volunteer to do unskilled manual work.[4][5][6]
+Women are guaranteed one third of the jobs made available under the MGNREGA

+> This is my first java, console base project.

-> MGNREGA Applcation is created during the construct week at [Masai School](https://masaischool.com/).
+> This Applcation is created during the construct week at [Masai School](https://masaischool.com/).
 Completed the project within six days.

 # Features